-The Museum can accommodate groups up to approximately 175 students at one time.
+The Museum and Memorial can accommodate groups up to approximately 175 students at one time.
 Inquire with us about accommodations for larger groups.
 We ask that any student group contain at least seven members in order to qualify for the student group discount.
 Though we would like to provide facilitators for all guests, please understand the priority will go to the larger groups.

 Is the Museum equipped for special needs students?

-Lunch at the Museum
+Lunch at the Museum and Memorial

 Sack lunches are available from the Museum-operated Over There Café for student groups at $6 each and usually include a sandwich, chips, a cookie, and a bottle of water.
 Due to limited seating, sack lunches cannot be eaten in the Café.
 Lunches must be eaten either outside on the grounds or on your school bus.

 Group orders must be placed at least seven business days prior your visit.
-As Museum ticketing and the Over There Café are separate, payment for café lunches will be paid for separately.
+As Museum and Memorial ticketing and the Over There Café are separate, payment for café lunches will be paid for separately.
 If paying by check, café orders require a separate check made out to American Dining Creations.
 If you must cancel, please notify us two days prior to your scheduled lunch or you will be required to pay for the order.